 A marinade may be oil-based or contain an acid such as vinegar, lemon juice or wine and include spices, herbs or other tasty ingredients.
 Prior to grilling, roasting or sautéing, a food is soaked in this savory sauce to enhance flavor, tenderization or juiciness.
 Though a marinade can transform food from humdrum to yum, if not utilized with care it can also lead to food safety concerns.

 It won't matter how mouthwatering your meat, poultry, fish, veggies or other food is if it becomes a source of food poisoning.
-Food poisoning is the reason why more than 128,000 Americans wind up in the hospital every year.
+Foodborne illness, also known as food poisoning, is the reason why more than 128,000 Americans wind up in the hospital every year.
 So when you opt for scrumptiousness, always aim for marinating safely by following these five straightforward steps.

 - Contain it.
 Marinate food in a food-safe container.
 Don't use metal as the acid in the marinade can interact with it.
 If you prefer to marinate in sealable food-safe plastic bags, you'll need to discard them after use, so look for eco-friendly options or use reusable glass containers to minimize waste.